squaresLab/BugZoo/docs/api.rst

 simply when a better, well-structured means of interacting with historical software bugs is needed to conduct an empirical study.

-BugZoo's Python API is used by a number of open-source research tools.

 **API Reference**

 .. toctree::